paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### Agenda and Speakers
 We've received a high volume of submissions, and are in the process of confirming speakers.
-Feel free to revisit the [speakers page](/InnerSourceCommons/events/isc-fall-2018-speakers) often, as we'll be adding speakers on a near daily basis for the next few weeks!
+Feel free to revisit the [speakers page](/InnerSourceCommons/events/isc-fall-2018-speakers) often, as we'll be announcing speakers frequently throughout August.

 The agenda will be published soon.